10thaigo/marketmanager/README.md

 # Market Manager

-Market Manager is a Desktop Application which is constantly developing to improve my C# skills.
+Market Manager is a Desktop Application which is in constantly developing to improve my C# skills.